-Note that in some cases the input volume slider may not be visible, as described on the Mixer Toolbar page.
-In that case you will need to use your sound card's or operating system's input volume control to set the recording level in Audacity.
+Note that in some cases the recording volume slider may not be visible, as described on the Mixer Toolbar page.
+In that case you will need to use your sound card's or operating system's recording/input volume control to set the recording level in Audacity.

 - Left-click on the recording meter to turn monitoring on.
 Click again to turn it off.